Raising A Good Girl

 She dove into her bed and curled up, knees to her chest.
 Her heart still raced, her skin prickled with sweat, and the warmth between her legs had bloomed into something urgent and relentless.
 Her hands were shaking, and her panties clung wetly to her thighs where something had soaked through the cotton.
 Her heart battered at her chest with such violence she thought it might break through, burst out and leave her emptied, a husk.

 The house was silent again.
 Or, more precisely, the house was pretending to be silent.
-The walls still held a residue of her mother’s voice, the heavy echo of her father’s grunts and threats, the rhythm of bodies meeting and parting.
-Lily’s own body hummed with aftershocks.
+The walls still held a memory of her mother’s voice, the heavy echo of her father’s grunts and threats, the rhythm of bodies meeting and parting.
+Lily’s own body hummed with adrenaline.
 When she pressed her knees together, an electric ache zipped through her, sharp and unbearable.
 She tried to smother the feeling, clenching her fists so hard her fingernails bit little crescents into her palms.
 But it refused to die down.
 It only grew, a tide that pulled her deeper each time she tried to turn away.

 She curled tighter, squeezing her eyes shut, willing herself to go numb.
 But even as she tried, her traitor mind replayed what she’d seen; her father’s enormous hands in her mother’s hair, the way Elizabeth had gasped and whimpered and pushed her body back into his, as though being held down was a kind of mercy.